 The Master of Social Work (MSW) program prepares you for a career in advanced social work practice.
 The program is designed to promote the integration of learning in the classroom with learning in a field practicum in an agency setting.
 The School uses the concurrent model of field education (unpaid internship), meaning students take classes and have field education requirements concurrently.

 Throughout the program, you will be assigned to an agency for 14 to 17 hours per work to work under the supervision of a qualified field instructor, who is a social worker employed at that agency.
 Typically, field placement hours must be scheduled sometime during the work week (i.e. Monday through Friday, 8am – 5pm); there are no field placements available with exclusively evening or weekend hours.

-After completion of the generalist curriculum (which includes a generalist year field placement) or upon admission to the Advanced Standing Program, students select an area of study that include specialized curricula and field placements.
+After completion of the generalist curriculum (which includes a generalist year field placement) or upon admission to the Accelerated Full-Time Program, students select an area of study that include specialized curricula and field placements.

 The advanced curriculum in Direct Practice is designed to provide the knowledge and skills needed for specialized practice with Children and Families, in Mental Health, or in Health and Aging.
 Students in Direct Practice learn to use evidence-based interventions to assist individuals, families, and groups to make change, solve problems, and become empowered.